mrhenryyu/minimal-mistakes/_pages/about/skills.md

 ##  **Academic Skills and Knowledge**{: .red}
   - **Neuroscience and Research**{: .purple}
+      - Strong academic background in neuroscience, with
+      - Strong change in
     - theoretical and Practical knowledge of financial concepts, including international finance, financial derivatives, corporate finance, financial markets and institutions and portfolio management
   - Strong academic background in neuroscience, including topics in psychology, laboratory research, neurotechnology, mathematical modelling and computer programming
   - Proficiency in analyzing research data, reading scientific journals and writing research reports